Denis Kearney

 Kearney was part of a short-lived movement to increase the power of the working class, but after a few years his increasingly vitriolic language and his repeated arrests for inciting violence alienated many of those whom he was trying to influence.
 When the economy grew stronger in the early 1880s, Kearney faded from public notice.
-He started an employment agency where he worked until his health began to fail around 1900.
+He became a wealthy stockbroker and landowner, running an employment agency where he worked until his health began to fail around 1900.
 He died in Alameda, California, in 1907.

-Biography

-Early years
+Early life

 Kearney was born in Oakmount, County Cork, Ireland.
-In Census and voter registration records his birth year is listed as either 1846, 1847 or 1848.
+In census and voter registration records his birth year is listed as either 1846, 1847 or 1848.
 The second of seven sons, he left home after his father died when he was just 11 years old.
 He became a cabin boy on the clipper ship Shooting Star, and by his own account he "circumnavigated the globe."
 In 1868 he arrived in the United States and married an Irish woman named Mary Ann Leary.
 Census records list a daughter, Maggie, was born in 1871.
 Two years later he and his family settled in San Francisco, where he became a U.S. citizen and started a drayage business.
-A son, William, was born in 1873, and another daughter, Amelia, was born in 1875.
+A son, William, was born in 1873, and another daughter, Mildred (or Amelia), was born in 1875.
+He later had another son, Denis Jr., and a third daughter, Ella.
 By 1877 his business was so well established that he owned five wagons and hauled goods throughout the city.